Survivorship: Late Effects After Radiation for Head and Neck Cancer

 Late Effects After Radiation for Head and Neck Cancer

-• Dental problems: be sure to brush twice daily and floss once daily.
-Have dental exams and cleaning every 6 months and be sure your dentist is aware of your radiation treatment history.
+• Have dental exams and cleaning every 6 months and be sure your dentist knows about your radiation treatment history.

 • Contact your provider if you have new or worsening jaw pain.

-• Ask your care team for a referral to a Registered Dietitian if you are having problems eating because of dry mouth, decreased taste/smell, or difficulty chewing or swallowing.
+Ask your care team about seeing a Registered Dietitian if you are having trouble eating because of dry mouth, decreased taste/smell, or difficulty chewing or swallowing.

 • Radiation can cause small cracks (fractures) in the bones that are in the treatment field.
 Try to avoid trauma including falls or accidents.
 If you do get hurt, ask your provider if you need an x-ray to check for bone damage.

-• Radiation to the jaw can cause osteoradionecrosis (ORN) of the jawbone.
-This is a rare complication.
+• Radiation to the jaw can cause osteoradionecrosis (ORN) of the jawbone, but this is rare.
 It causes the jaw bone to not be able to heal after minor trauma.
 It can happen after a dental procedure such as pulling a tooth.
 It may start as jaw pain or being unable to open the jaw.
-You should report any pain or difficulty opening your mouth to your provider.
-Let your dentist know that you have had radiation to the jaw, so they can monitor for ORN.
+You should tell you provider about any pain or trouble with opening your mouth.
+Let your dentist know that you have had radiation to the jaw, so they can watch for ORN.

 Sinus Problems